ganglinwu/MD-Talkman/MD TalkMan/Documentation/GitHub-Integration-Learning-Guide.md

 3. **GitHub Actions**: Trigger push notifications to your app
 4. **Hybrid Approach**: Webhooks for immediate sync + polling as fallback

-**Recommended for Learning**: Start with polling, add webhooks later for production.
+**Production Approach**: Use polling for initial release, consider webhook proxy for future versions.

 ---